sradfar/GoM_ProbRI-MHW/GoM_ProbRI-MHW/README.md

-# Research on Links between MHWs and RI of Tropical Cyclones in the Gulf of Mexico and the northwestern Carribean Sea
+# Research on Links between Marine Heatwaves (MHWs) and Rapid Intensification (RI) of Tropical Cyclones

 This repository contains code and analysis related to the study of the impact of marine heatwaves (MHWs) on the rapid intensification (RI) of tropical cyclones (TCs).
 The rapid intensification of TCs is a multifaceted phenomenon influenced by various oceanic and atmospheric factors, posing significant challenges to accurate TC forecasting and simulation.
 A key contributing factor to this intensification process is the presence of prolonged high sea surface temperatures, also known as marine heatwaves.
 However, the extent to which MHWs contribute to the compounding effect of RI events has not been fully explored.